-Here’s how to build a culture of cybersecurity.
 After the city of Atlanta suffered a major ransomware attack earlier this year, other municipal governments have started confronting a serious question: how will they respond if a cyberattack occurs?
-Scott Tousley, a cybersecurity director for the Department of Homeland Security recently called the Atlanta incident “one of those red blinking lights that people talk about — it’s a warning bell.”
+Scott Tousley, a cybersecurity director for the Department of Homeland Security recently called the Atlanta incident “one of those red blinking lights that people talk about—it’s a warning bell.”

-Tousley added that a number of factors make future attacks more likely — and up the ante on how cities big and small should react.
-With mobile technologies expanding, the widespread proliferation of Internet of Things-connected devices, and so much data being collected in this privacy-obsessed day and age, future challenges will arise.
+Tousley added that a number of factors make future attacks more likely—and up the ante on how cities big and small should react.
+With mobile technologies expanding, the widespread proliferation of the Internet of Things-connected devices, and so much data being collected in this privacy-obsessed day and age, future challenges will arise.

 There’s no easier way for hackers to access your information (including usernames and passwords — the holy grail of social engineering attempts) than through malware installed after a user opens an infected email attachment or clicks on a link that redirects to suspicious sites.
 The main takeaway here is DO NOT CLICK ON ANY EMAIL ATTACHMENT OR EMBEDDED LINK UNLESS YOU TRUST THE SENDER OR SOURCE AND ARE EXPECTING SAID ATTACHMENT OR LINK.

 Guess what?
 It probably does.
 How long could your business operate without its critical information?
 How quickly would you need it to be recovered to bounce back from a catastrophic event?
-Studies show that backup and disaster recovery is integral to business success — the Small Business Administration estimates that 45% of companies that suffer from data loss never recover.
-Maintaining the security of your data is one thing, too — making sure it’s around to be kept safe is another.
+Studies show that backup and disaster recovery are integral to business success—the Small Business Administration estimates that 45% of companies that suffer from data loss never recover.
+Maintaining the security of your data is one thing, too—making sure it’s around to be kept safe is another.
 Without a redundant and repeatable process for regular data backups, you’re flying blind with your company’s most valuable asset.
 Backing up your data on a regular basis, then implementing recovery and virtualization plans in case of disaster, can provide 100% protection for your information.